 BPMN Error Event

-The BPMN Error Event article provides a detailed explanation of the error event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Error Event article provides a detailed explanation of the error event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the Error Event element using the following description and notation:
+The BPMN specification defines the different types of Error Event elements using the following description and notation:

 BPMN Event Types: Error Events